RCBiczok/ParaUnity/README.md

    `<PARAVIEW_DIR>` is the directory where your extracted and compiled ParaView source reside.
-4. **Compile the Unity Player component:** Navigate to the subfolder `Unity/ParaViewEmbeddedPlayer` And open the project with the Unity Editor.
+4. **Compile the Unity Player component:** Navigate to the subfolder `Unity/ParaViewEmbeddedPlayer` and open the project with the Unity Editor.

    In the Editor UI, click `File -> Build Settings... -> Build` to build the player executable.

    Make sure you use `unity_player` as name for the executable / bundle and copy it to same location where the ParaView plugin resides (i.g. the same folder where the plugin .dll file is located).